openvinotoolkit/openvino_build_deploy/demos/hide_your_mess_behind_demo/README.md

 This demo demonstrates how to use the OpenVINO toolkit in NodeJS to blur the background of video.

-There are 2 possible ways to run the demo - using executable file or using source code.
+There are 2 possible ways to run the demo - using executable file or using source code and NodeJS.

 ## Running the demo using executable file